Last Updated: 27.08.2017

 1)Standing barbell pressing vs. standing dumbbell pressing: 7% greater for the standing barbell press.

 2)Standing barbell pressing vs. seated dumbbell pressing: 10% greater for the standing barbell press.

 So what can we draw from this study?

 It seems that the standing overhead press is superior to the seated in two big ways:

 - There is greater potential to push more weight standing than seated.
 This, in terms, can help develop a stronger overhead press and more muscle growth in the shoulders.

-- The standing overhead press not only works the shoulders up to 10% better than the seated press but as we discussed earlier, it also works a range of other muscles that work together to balance your body during the exercise.
+- The standing overhead press works the shoulders up to 10% better than the seated press.
+But, as we discussed earlier, it also works a range of other muscles that work together to balance your body during the exercise.